J-Sarnoff/Reinterpret.jl/README.md

-# Reinterprets
+# Reinterpret
-extends reinterpret to work with Unsigned, Signed, AbstractFloat
+extends reinterpret to work more generally with Unsigned, Signed, AbstractFloat

 ```julia
 julia> reinterpret(Signed,1.0)